Create your multiplatform project

 The project contains two modules:

-composeApp is a Kotlin module that contains the logic common for Android, desktop, and iOS applications – the code you share between platforms.
+composeApp is a Kotlin module that contains the logic shared among the Android, desktop, iOS, and web applications – the code you use for all the platforms.
 It uses Gradle as the build system that helps you automate your build process.

 iosApp is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS framework.

-The composeApp module consists of four source sets: androidMain
+The composeApp module consists of the following source sets: androidMain

 , commonMain